-IPCablecom standards use the following terms:
+This standard uses the following terms:

 Access Control Limiting the flow of information from the resources of a system only to authorized persons, programs, processes, or other system resources on a network.

 Active A service flow is said to be "active" when it is permitted to forward data packets.
 A service flow must first be admitted before it is active.